alaTest Sites

 Consumer review (amazon.com)

 alaTest has collected and analyzed 375 user reviews of Apple Mac Mini (2007) from Amazon.com.
 The average user rating for this product is 4.4/5, compared to an average user rating of 4.0/5 for other Desktops on Amazon.com.
-Comments about the size and reliability are generally positive.
-The design and price are also mentioned favorably.
+People are impressed by the size and reliability.
+The design and price are also appreciated.

 usability, price, design, reliability, size